aciccarello/ciccarello.me/colophon.md

 The code for this website is on [GitHub](https://github.com/aciccarello/ciccarello.me) and deployed to [Netlify](https://www.netlify.com/).
 The build is processed using [Eleventy](11ty.dev) a static site generator for node.
 This site was originally hosted on GitHub pages with a Jekyll build when it was launched at the end of 2017.

-The styles of this site are a combination of hand-written styles and [Material Components for the Web](https://material.io/components/).
+The styles of this site are primarily hand written and designed to be minimal.
+Some downleveling of new CSS standards is done via [lightning CSS](https://lightningcss.dev/).
 See the [style guide](/style-guide) for more details on theming.
-The site uses the [Roboto font](https://fonts.google.com/specimen/Roboto#glyphs) (self hosted).
+The site uses system fonts to minimize page size and load times.
 Included are some SVG icons from [Material Design Icons](https://material.io/tools/icons/?style=baseline).
 Other icons (like logos) are made by [Pixel perfect](https://icon54.com/) from [www.flaticon.com](https://www.flaticon.com/)

 Webmention receiving is handled by [webmention.io](https://webmention.io/) while rendering responses is done client-side with code modified from [webmention.js](https://github.com/PlaidWeb/webmention.js).
 Since webmentions only work with responses posted online, forms linked to [Comment Parade](https://commentpara.de) provide people without their own site a way to reply.
 Webmentions are automatically sent via [webmention.app](https://webmention.app/).